MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 For existing Defender for Cloud Apps customers, you can navigate to the [sign up page for the free trial](https://aka.ms/appgovernancetrial) and complete the steps to add app governance to your tenant.

-If you aren't already a Defender for Cloud Apps customer, you can sign up for a free trial by navigating to the [sign up page for the free trial](https://www.microsoft.com/security/business/cloud-apps-defender) and complete the steps for sign-up.
-Then, navigate to the [sign up page for the free trial for app governance](https://aka.ms/appgovernancetrial) and complete the steps to add a free trial of app governance to your tenant.
+If you aren't already a Defender for Cloud Apps customer, you can sign up for a free trial by navigating to the [sign up page for the free trial for app governance](https://aka.ms/appgovernancetrial) and completing the steps to add a free trial of app governance to your tenant.
+Then navigate to the [sign up page for the free trial for Defender for Cloud Apps](https://www.microsoft.com/security/business/cloud-apps-defender) and complete the steps for sign-up.

 The final step is adding integration with Defender for Cloud Apps: